A Versatile Low-Complexity Feedback Scheme for FDD Systems via Generative Modeling: Point-to-Point MIMO System: Codebook Design Feedback Encoding

 which is also a \ac{GMM} (\ac{GMM} of the observation).
 Since \acp{GMM} allow to calculate the responsibilities by evaluating Gaussian likelihoods, we can compute:

-The idea of the proposed method is to compute a codebook transmit covariance matrix \( \mbQ_k \) for every component of the \ac{GMM} and to use the responsiblities \( p(k\mid \mby) \) to determine the feedback index.
+The idea of the proposed method is to compute a codebook transmit covariance matrix \( \mbQ_k \) for every component of the \ac{GMM} and to use the responsibilities \( p(k\mid \mby) \) to determine the feedback index.
 In detail, in an offline training phase, we take \( K = 2^B \) as the number of \ac{GMM} components, use a training dataset of channels \(\mathcal{H} \) to fit a \( K \)-components \ac{GMM} \( f_{\mbh}^{(K)} \), and compute a codebook \( \mc{Q} = \{ \mbQ_k \}_{k=1}^K \) of transmit covariance matrices---one matrix for every \ac{GMM} component---exclusively at the \ac{BS}.
 We explain the codebook construction in another paragraph below.
-During the online phase, we bypass explicit channel estimation and directly determine a feedback index using the responsibilities computed via \( \mby \):
+During the online phase, when the objective is to determine a feedback index, we bypass explicit channel estimation and directly determine a feedback index using the responsibilities computed via \( \mby \):

+i.e., the highest responsibility of the observed pilot signal of a \ac{MT} serves as the feedback information.
 Thus, we find the feedback index \( k^\star \) without requiring (estimated) \ac{CSI}.
 Note, we thereby also avoid the evaluation of the \( \log_2 \det \) in~\eqref{eq:codebook_index_selection}.
 Furthermore, the knowledge of the codebook at the \ac{MT} is not required.
 The \ac{MT} only requires the parameters of the \ac{GMM} to compute \eqref{eq:ecsi_index}.

 We can think of \( p(k \mid \mby) \) as an approximation of \( p(k \mid \mbh) \) from~\eqref{eq:responsibilities_h} because of the fixed noise covariance of every component.
 That is, since there is a true underlying channel \( \mbh \) leading to the current observation \( \mby = \mbA \mbh + \mbn \), the responsibility \( p(k \mid \mby) \) can be seen as an approximation of the probability \( p(k \mid \mbh) \) that the channel \( \mbh \) stems from the \( k \)th \ac{GMM} component.
 To investigate the influence of using \( p(k \mid \mby) \) instead of \( p(k \mid \mbh) \), it is interesting to look at the performance of the feedback information calculated as